AmasaDelano/dw-srd-offline/src/markdown/03_Example.md

 >
 > Isaac jumps into the action first.
 “There’s enough shadows at the edges of the chamber to hide in?”
 “Yeah,” I say, “the goblins aren’t much for lighting apparently.
 The edges of the chamber just kind of disappear into crumbling walls, rubble, and gloom.”
 “Great\!
 I’m going over here, the side where the sneaky ones went.
 Omar glances over his shoulders, pulls up his hood over his head, and ducks into the shadows.
 I’m going to pop out of the shadows right here, where the torches illuminate the sacrificial altar.”
 >
 > I look over the map and say “Well, there’s certainly a danger of being discovered that I think you’re defying.
-Sounds like Dex to me, since you’re moving carefully and silently,” so he picks up the dice and rolls.
-The dice show 1 and 2, plus his Dex of 2 is only 5.
+Sounds like DEX to me, since you’re moving carefully and silently,” so he picks up the dice and rolls.
+The dice show 1 and 2, plus his DEX of 2 is only 5.
 “Damn\!” he says.
 >
 > I already have an idea of what to do, but I check it against my list of moves to be sure.
 Sure enough, my idea to have him get his foot lodged in the rubble in the darkness is a move, “put someone in a spot.”
 “As you make your way through the shadows, you put your foot down on some rubble and it shifts under you, pinning your foot.
 What’s worse, you hear a deep raspy breath as the shifting rubble awakes something in the shadows.
 Are you giving away your position to cry for help or trying to get out yourself?”
 >